nathanfranke/gdextension/README.md

 ### Make it your own:
 1. Rename `project/addons/example/` and `project/addons/example/example.gdextension`.
-2. Replace `LICENSE` and `README.md`.
+2. Replace `LICENSE`, `README.md`, and your code in `src/`.
 3. Not required, but consider leaving a note about this template if you found it helpful.

 ### Distributing your extension on the Godot Asset Library:
-1. Go to Repository→Actions→Latest Action and download the artifact.
+1. Go to Repository→Actions and download the latest artifact.
 2. Test the artifact (it should be a working Godot project).
 3. Create a new release on GitHub, uploading the artifact as an asset.
 4. On the asset, Right Click→Copy Link to get a direct file URL.
+Don't use the artifacts directly from GitHub Actions, as they expire.
-5. When submitting/updating on the Godot Asset Library, Change `Repository host` to `Custom` and `Download URL` to the one you copied.
+5. When submitting/updating on the Godot Asset Library, Change "Repository host" to `Custom` and "Download URL" to the one you copied.